GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 ## Summary

 Enhance the solver you wrote for Homefun I to handle `100-to-0-by-1-or-2`.
-Encode the ruleset of `Tic-Tac-Toe`, and write a hash function and its inverse to allow the solving algorithm you wrote to interface with this new `Game` implementation.
+Encode the ruleset of Tic-Tac-Toe, and write a hash function and its inverse to allow the solving algorithm you wrote to interface with this new `Game` implementation.

 ## Game Abstraction